 Contacting a School

 AFTER you receive notification that you have been cleared to volunteer, you may call the school of your choice and ask to speak with the volunteer coordinator.
-Every school has a volunteer coordinator, but many are volunteers themselves, so you may need to leave your name and phone number and they will return your call.
 Make an appointment to visit the coordinator.
-The volunteer coordinator will: 1) check the Raptor System to confirm your volunteer clearance; 2) provide information on school policies/volunteer procedures; and 3) match you with a teacher in need of your service at the times you are available.
+The volunteer coordinator will: 1) check the Raptor System to confirm your volunteer clearance; 2) provide information on school policies/volunteer procedures; 3) match you with a teacher in need of your service at the times you are available.
 Please note that the program reserves the right not to place a volunteer if there is no teacher requesting the services of a student volunteer.
 If that should be the case, please contact another school for placement.

 Safety & Security

-Obviously, conducting a background check when processing your volunteer application was the first safety precaution.
-We also request you always: 1) report to the school office, 2) sign in and out of the volunteer sign-in book or computer, and 3) wear your nametag while on the campus.
+Conducting a background check when processing your volunteer application was the first safety precaution.
+We also request you always: 1) report to the school office, 2) sign in and out of the volunteer computer, and 3) wear your nametag while on campus.
 This helps us safeguard our students and maintain campus security.